Home/Blog/

 Understanding What CoinMarketCap Really Wants

 CoinMarketCap has evolved significantly over the years, and their listing criteria have become more strict to maintain the platform's reputation.
-They're looking for projects that demonstrate real value, have genuine communities, and show sustainable growth potential rather than tokens created for quick profits.
+They're looking for projects that demonstrate real value, have genuine communities, and show sustainable growth potential.

 The platform evaluates projects based on several key factors beyond basic technical requirements.
 Trading volume and market pairs are fundamental considerations, with exchanges required to be in operation for at least sixty days and must allow traders to place buy and sell orders on an orderbook.
 CMC evaluators examine everything from your project's technical infrastructure to your team's credibility and community engagement.